brightway-lca/enhancement-proposals/proposals/0001_bep-template.md

 * Number: Integer number, also used in the filename.
 Self-assigned ascending integers starting from 1.
 * Title: This is the title of the BEP.
 Keep it simple and descriptive.
 * Status: One of:
-    * draft: Incomplete proposal being worked on by the authors and editor
+    * draft: Incomplete proposal being worked on by the authors
     * proposed: Complete proposal open for discussion by the community, or being voted on
     * deferred: Complete proposal not currently under public discussion
     * accepted